praveen-kaia/LedgerHQ-app-kaia/APP_SPECIFICATION.md

 The application covers the following functionalities :

   - Get a public Klaytn address given a BIP 32 path
-  - Sign a basic Klaytn transaction given a BIP 32 path and raw transaction
+  - Sign a basic Klaytn transaction given a BIP 32 path and raw transaction (signing as a fee payer is not supported)
   - Retrieve the Klaytn app version
   - Retrieve the Klaytn app name